rapPayne/react_in_3_weeks/labs/2.1 Using expressions/README.md

 <!-- Time: 15 min -->

 ## Understanding the pre-written code
-1. Edit Menu.js.
+1. Edit Menu.jsx.
 Examine the code you entered in an earlier lab.
 It extracts one food item and displays it.

 2. Find the `<img>` tag.
 Notice how we're using expressions in curly braces to provide the src attribute and the alt attribute.